Brand Partnership Agreement: How to Do It Legally

 For example, your contract may have an NDA (Non-Disclosure Agreement) attached to it or may come with other disclosure agreements that may be grounds for a defamation or slander lawsuit to be filed against you -ouch!
 You can learn more about defamation with LegalVision NZ.

-I will always recommend that should you come against any breach of contract to discuss this with your legal counsel before going to social media.
+I will always recommend that should you come against any breach of contract, discuss this with your legal counsel before going to social media.
 Not only will it protect both you and your brand, but it will also protect your reputation, as we all know that nothing ever dies once it’s been made public on the internet.